How Can Physical Therapy Help With Complex Regional Pain Syndrome Type II (Causalgia)?

 How Can Physical Therapy Treat CRPS type 2?

-While physical therapy for CRPS type 2 may look different from physical therapy for many injuries, it can still provide great help for you in your time of need.
+While physical therapy for CRPS type 2 may look different from physical therapy for many injuries, it can still provide help for you in your time of need.

 The severity and type of symptoms you experience will affect your treatment plan.